scott-cotton/L/design-issues.md

 one of the following is the problem, and not the performance of the logging package:

-1. The app has a poor level abstraction: every event on every data object gets logged by default, meaning that the doesn't do anything substantial except trivial modifications of a single kind of structured data.
+1. The app has a poor level abstraction: every event on every data object gets logged by default, meaning that the app doesn't do anything substantial except trivial modifications of a single kind of structured data.
 That's not an app worthy of logging.
 1. The default log level is too high.
 1. The logging configuration requires the default log level to be too high because it does